Guidelines for Submitting Work

 A new season, a new issue, a new crop of poetry.
 As your poetry editor it is my pleasure to offer this harvest.
 This harvest which is impossible without you.
 Impossible without your careful crafting, grafting, sowing of words.
 Without your words nestled like seeds on the paper, peas on a page.
 So send us your free verse, your experimental, your form.
 Send us the flowers, the fruit, and the hay. —Juliana Woodhead, Poetry Editor

 We showcase artists and photographers as well.
 Features typically include 10-15 images (minimum 1200 pixels wide, 100 ppi, RGB, jpeg files) Include artist statement, bio, links to work, list of shows, and titles of art.
 We can also include video or audio clips.

-We are currently accepting complete manuscripts of fiction, poetry and nonfiction for publication on the iTunes bookstore.
-For more information, please contact us at: email@example.com
+We are currently accepting complete manuscripts of fiction, poetry and nonfiction for publication.
+For more information, please contact us at: firstname.lastname@example.org

 The Writing Disorder accepts Microsoft Word document (storytitle.doc or .docx) submissions by email.
 However, we can’t promise that it’s going to look exactly the way you had it (we are Mac users).
 Please attach it to your email.

 NOTE: Please include your last name in the title of your Word document.

 Please allow three to six months for a response to fiction and nonfiction submissions, and two to six months for a response to poetry and art submissions.
 If you haven’t heard back by then, send us an email at email@example.com — be sure to write “update” in the subject heading.
 Include your city, state, the date you sent your manuscript, and what it was.
 NOTE: If you have not heard from us in six months, please contact us and we will let you know the status of your submission.
 Sometimes this method works best.
 Maximum word length: No limit